droundy/display-as/README.md

 ## Comparison with other template engines in rust

-Given there are numerous existing template engines, you might ask what distinguishes `display-as-template` from these other engines?
+Given there are numerous existing template engines, you might ask what distinguishes `display-as` from these other engines?

-1. The most notable distinction is that `display-as-template` compiles the templates at compile time, like [askama](https://docs.rs/askama) and [ructe](https://crates.io/crates/ructe) but unlike most other
+1. The most notable distinction is that `display-as` compiles the templates at compile time, like [askama](https://docs.rs/askama) and [ructe](https://crates.io/crates/ructe) but unlike most other